hiyouga/Papercode-readme-template/Example.md

 # RepWalk

-Code and dataset of our AAAI 2020 paper "Replicate, Walk, and Stop on Syntax: an Effective Neural Network Model for Aspect-Level Sentiment Classification".
+Code and dataset for our AAAI 2020 paper "Replicate, Walk, and Stop on Syntax: an Effective Neural Network Model for Aspect-Level Sentiment Classification".

 You can download the paper via: [[Github]](paper.pdf) [[DOI]](https://doi.org/10.1609/aaai.v34i05.6517).